-The forensic chemistry program provides students with a comprehensive and in-depth study of major areas of forensic science that will allow them to compete for positions in forensic science or other natural science at the entry level and/or to prepare them for education at the graduate level.
+Mission Statement: The mission of the Forensic Chemistry Program is to provide students with a comprehensive and in-depth study of major areas of forensic science that will allow them to compete for positions in forensic science or other natural science at the entry level and/or to prepare them for education at the graduate level.

 The goal of the Towson University Forensic Chemistry Program is to prepare students for positions as working scientists in business, industry and government careers and/or to prepare them for an advanced degree program.
 The program combines social science, chemistry, biology, mathematics and specialized forensic science coursework to provide students with scientific training in major areas of forensic science.
 The program is based on an application-focused curriculum that provides students development of laboratory skills.

 The Forensic Chemistry Program is based on major learning goals, including mastery of course content, laboratory knowledge and skill development, data interpretation, written and oral communication skills and information technology with the following learning objectives.

 The major in forensic chemistry at Towson University prepares you to fulfill the growing demand for graduates with the knowledge and skills to provide critical information to the criminal justice community.
 The program also opens doors to careers working in quality assurance and genomics laboratories, industrial hygiene, environmental science, or to pursue law, medicine, dentistry, pharmacy, or graduate study.